Mental Health

 I am not a mental health professional.

-Nothing on this site is clinical guidance.
-If you are in crisis, reach out.
+Nothing on this site is clinical advice.
+If you are in crisis, please reach out.
 You are not alone, and help is available right now.

 Book with Brian